Azure/aks-engine/docs/topics/azure-api-throttling.md

 ## Verify controller-manager is running the desired, upgraded version

-Now, you can verify that v1.15.12 is the running `controller-manager` version:
+Now, we can verify that v1.15.12 is the running `controller-manager` version:

 ```
 azureuser@k8s-master-31453872-0:~$ for pod in $(kubectl get pods -n kube-system | grep kube-controller-manager | awk '{print $1}'); do kubectl logs $pod -n kube-system | grep "v1.15.12"; done